An IEEE History Milestone is approved for the inventions in the early 1930s of Alan Dower Blumlein related to stereo sound recording and reproduction.

-The installation ceremony is planned for 1st April 2015 at Abbey Road Studios in London and will have an associated technical seminar.
+The installation ceremony will start at 1130 am on 1st April 2015 at Abbey Road Studios in London and will be followed by an associated technical seminar.

 HISTELCON 2015 is planned for August 2015 at Tel-Aviv University, Israel.
 Details below under ‘Future Events’ tab.

 IEEE Annual Election.

 The IEEE President-Elect is Barry Shoop and the next Region 8 Director-Elect is Margaretha Eriksson.
 The Region 8 Director serves on the IEEE Board of Directors and as such can influence the future directions of IEEE.
 You can find the voting statistics and results of all the other elections for Region and Division Directors which the membership have voting rights for.
 From Region 8 candidates, Maciej Ogorzalek is Director-Elect for Division One

 If you are an IET voting member, you do not have any say in the choice of the IET President, notice the difference between IET and IEEE in this respect.

 6th IET International Conference on Imaging for Crime Detection and Prevention (ICDP-15) will be in July 2015 at Queen Mary University of London , 15-17 July 2015.